 The International School of Lusaka, founded in 1963, is one of the oldest international schools on the continent of Africa and is currently the third largest such school in the Association of International Schools in Africa.
 There are over 650 students from over 50 different countries and the teaching staff consists of over 60 professional educators from 14 countries.
 The School is overseen by a Board of Governors, 9 of whom are elected by the ISL Association.
 The Association is composed of the parents of the students attending ISL and the professional teaching staff.
 The administration of the school is directed by the Head of School, who is supported by the Primary Principal, the Secondary School Principal and the Finance Manager.

-While celebrating the diversity of our school community, the International School of Lusaka seeks to forge a unified and caring community which exhibits mutual respect and understanding, wherein the individual feels welcome and valued.
-ISL believes that the participation and interaction of all stakeholders of the school community (parents, students, teaching and non-teaching staff) serve to enrich the entire school programme.
+The International School of Lusaka seeks to forge a unified and caring community which exhibits mutual respect and understanding, wherein each individual feels welcome, safe and valued as part of a greater whole.
+Through internationally accredited educational programmes, ISL aims to develop in all students a genuine desire to learn and the conviction that education is life-long and open-ended.
 ISL does not align itself to any political or religious creed.